PrefectHQ/prefect/docs/core/tutorials/task-guide.md

 ## Adding Tasks to Flows

 Now that you've written your Tasks, it's time to add them to a Flow.
-Sticking with our extra simple `number_task` created above, let's add this task to our Flow using Prefect's Imperative API:
+Sticking with the `number_task` created above, let's add this Task to our Flow using Prefect's Imperative API:

 ```python
 from prefect import Flow